Canopy Pricing 2026: Plans, Add-On Costs & The Uku Alternative

 Uku takes a different approach to practice management — it offers transparent per-member pricing with the flexibility to implement features step by step, much like adding apps to an iPhone.

-For firms frustrated by Canopy’s pricing calculations and lengthy implementation requirements, Uku delivers fast & flexible deployment that lets you start working on day one.
+For firms frustrated by Canopy’s consumption-based add-ons and sales-assisted onboarding, Uku delivers fast & flexible deployment that lets you start working on day one.
 The platform’s standout capability is its automated billing system, which reduces invoice preparation from days to approximately 30 minutes — a primary reason firms switch from competitors.

 Created from the ground up to be international across US and Northern European markets, Uku serves 1,000+ accountants globally with support for 12 languages and multi-currency capabilities.
 Pricing is available in €, $, and £, with both annual and monthly billing options.